securitywithoutborders/website/source/localizable/resources/digital-security-glossary.html.markdown

 Malicious software designed to perform some unwanted activity on the victim's infected device.
 The type of activity performed by malware can be various: from intercepting communications, to collecting banking credentials, to absing the computing power of the device.

 ### <a name="ioc"></a>Indicators of Compromise (or just Indicators)
-Indicators of Compromise (IOC or IoC), or more simply *Indicators*, are pieces of information that indicative of a particular attack.
-For examples, indicators can be email addresses, [Domain Names](#domain) or [IP Addresses](#ip).
+Indicators of Compromise (IOC or IoC), or more simply *Indicators*, are pieces of information that are indicative of a particular attack.
+For example, indicators can be email addresses, [Domain Names](#domain) or [IP Addresses](#ip).
 Security researchers investigating an attack commonly collect such indicators and share them with the wider community, for example in order to implement detections in security products.

 ### <a name="ip"></a>IP Address
 An IP Address is a numerical addresses used to identify computers over a network, such as the open Internet.
 An IP Address, for example, can be *1.1.1.1* or *216.56.200.48*.
 Because IP Addresses are typically hard to memorize, [Domain Names](#domain) are often registered to resolve to a particular IP Address.